IQSS/dss-conda/docs/conda.md

 $ conda install r-rstan rstudio
 ```

-For some programs / packages, you may need to specify a non-default Conda channel using the flag `-c <channel-name>`.
+For some programs and packages, you may need to specify a non-default Conda channel using the flag: `-c <channel-name>`.
 See <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html> for more information.
+For example:

 ```r
 $ conda install -c conda-forge r-nbclust
 ```

-11. Check where program(s) are installed and which version (optional).
+11. Check where program(s) are installed and which version (this is optional).

 ```r